Insurance Laws may change… how do they effect you?

 If you were injured in a relative’s automobile and they are insured, you can file a PIP compensation claim through the relative’s insurance company.
 However, you must be living with the relative at the time of the accident.

-Keeping PIP can help those in need of compensation quickly, but if your medical bills, pain and suffering, and loss of wages exceeds $10,000, you may be in trouble.
+Keeping PIP can help those in need of compensation quickly, but if your medical bills, pain and suffering, and loss of wages exceed $10,000, you may be in trouble.

 How Can a Personal Injury Attorney Help?